zen-browser/updates-server/README.md

 ### `Zen Browser update server`

-Resource server used for firefox's automatic updates system
+Resource server used for automatic updates system in Zen